Community language schools in Queensland

 Queenslanders speak more than 180 languages and come from more than 220 countries and territories.

-The Queensland Government's Community language schools (CLS) program is made up of community based not-for-profit organisations which provide classes in a range of languages and cultures that make up Queensland’s multicultural diversity.
+The Department of Education's Community language schools (CLS) program is made up of community based not-for-profit organisations which provide classes in a range of languages and cultures that make up Queensland’s multicultural diversity.

 Helping our students learn another language and interact across cultures is one of the best gifts we can give them for a bright future in our globalised world.
 The CLS program plays an important role in helping our students develop language and cultural skills.